MatyasKriz/situace/README.md

 #### Regular Updates
 I've found that the easiest way to run this script regularly is through crontab.

-**IMPORTANT**: On MacOS your terminal application needs to have "Full Disk Access" permission (Security and Privacy).
+**IMPORTANT**: On MacOS your terminal application needs to have "Full Disk Access" permission (in Security and Privacy) to write data into `previous.json` so that the next run can calculate differences.

 To edit your crontab, simply run
 ```